MicrosoftDocs/CordovaDocs/cordovadocs/run-your-app/run-app-ios.md

     ![iOS Simulator running on a Mac](media/run-app-ios/run-ios-simulator.png)

+> [!TIP]
-**Tip** If you are running a version of the iOS Simulator with a Retina display on a lower-resolution Mac with a non-Retina display, you may need to scale the emulator to 50% so the app will fit on the screen (choose **Window**, **Scale**).
+> If you are running a version of the iOS Simulator with a Retina display on a lower-resolution Mac with a non-Retina display, you may need to scale the emulator to 50% so the app will fit on the screen (choose **Window**, **Scale**).

 If you have configured the **remote build** agent on your Mac as described in the article [iOS Setup Guide](../first-steps/ios-guide.md), you can build and run your app on an iOS device that is connected to your Mac or PC.